Home

 From here, like a spiral staircase, a second steep flight of steps leads down into the darkness until it reaches a sudden drop of about five feet into the lower chamber at the bottom of the structure.

 Approximately 20 feet from the top of the howe, this small chamber was thought to be a well by the 1946 excavators, who recorded that it had contained bones and ashes.
+But when it comes to the exact purpose of the structure, modern archaeologists remain puzzled.

-When it came to the role of Minehowe, it was generally agreed that it had a ritual or religious purpose - perhaps a symbolic entry to the underworld or a place to commune with the spirits of the earth.
+Although the experts who studied the chamber in 1946 emphatically labelled it a broch, we can now rule out that theory.
+When it comes to the role of Minehowe, it is generally agreed that the structure has a ritual or religious purpose - perhaps a symbolic entry to the underworld, or a place to commune with the spirits of the earth.

+Within the lower of the two "first floor" chambers was a broken hammer stone.
+Alongside was the skull of a small dog - a find that echoes the discovery of 24 dog skulls at the Cuween chambered cairn, outside Finstown.
 Was this skull left here for a reason?
 Perhaps guarding, or protecting, the entrance.
 The discovery added weight to idea that the structure had a ritual purpose.

 "The Orkney Mystery of the 29 Steps"